modular/modular/KGEN/docs/MojoProgrammingManual.md

 1. If there is no explicit type annotation, the compiler defaults to type `Object `(which is currently just stubbed out, it isn’t particularly useful yet).
 2. Arguments with explicit markers (e.g. by reference) obey their marker.
 3. Arguments without an argument convention are passed by implicit copy into a mutable var with the same name as the argument.
-Implicit copy requires that the type have a `__copy__` method.
+Implicit copy requires that the type have a `__copyinit__` method.

 These functions are equivalent (other than keyword argument label to callers):